 She’s the perfect match for Australia’s fun and sun loving lifestyle complete with two waterslides, a waterpark, barefoot bowling, zip lining, rock climbing and a huge range of bars, pubs and live music venues.
 When it comes to dining guests will be spoilt for choice with 12 dining experiences all included in the cruise fare All this combined with P&O’s stylish yet relaxed modern Australian interior designs.
 We can’t wait to welcome you onboard.
 NEW SPACES: We’re rewriting the rules when it comes to cruise ship interior design.
 Pacific Explorer features the next evolution of our signature modern Australian interiors with fresh spaces that are stylish yet relaxed.
 ONBOARD ACTIVITIES: The young and the young at heart will enjoy hours of fun on the two waterslides.
 One is disco themed and features bright lights and music the whole way down!
 ADVENTURE ACTIVITIES: Choose from zip lining, rock climbing or you can even walk the plank if you dare!
 NEW STAGE SHOWS: Let us entertain you with a huge range of exciting shows including new show launching on Pacific Explorer, Lets Misbehave.
 FIND YOUR NEW LOCAL: Well known for our social bar scene, Pacific Explorer takes night life to the next level with a huge range of inviting bars and pubs.

+NOTE: P&O Cruises have announced Pacific Jewel will be leaving the fleet in February 19.
+Pacific Aria will now take her place sailing from Auckland in 2019.
 In December 2009, Pacific Jewel appeared on the horizon, offering two incredible firsts: an amazing high-wire circus and trapeze arena on the top deck and P&O Cruises largest spa afloat in the southern hemisphere.
 Our new Aqua Heath, Spa & Fitness Centre™ offers ocean-view treatment rooms for the ultimate in pampering.
 Experience P&O Cruises first ever celebrity chef at sea with the NEW Salt grill by Luke Mangan restaurant, over 200 affordable balcony cabins, a world of entertainment, activities and dining choices.
 Pacific Jewel sails year round from Sydney to the South Pacific and New Zealand.

 There’s a certain romance to sailing on a small ship like Pacific Princess which offers a refined elegance yet with many of the wonderful amenities found on larger ships.
 With a smaller group of guests on board, you’ll enjoy the camaraderie among fellow guests who share your passion for travel and visit unique ports that only smaller ships have access to.